Peter-Easterbrook/TodoMobile2022/README.md

 # Todo list for mobile

+This app is intended as a @mobile app@ only.
- Updated to add darkmode and add date
+Updated to add dark mode and add date